Mental health wellness programs in the workforce are finally getting the priority treatment advocates have urged for years.

 Experts have long questioned whether employers were doing all they could to address depression, alcohol and substance abuse and other mental health issues.
 The recent spotlight on opioid abuse and suicides has only intensified the calls to deal with the issue more openly and urgently.

-The attention to mental health will be even greater over the next four weeks during Mental Health Month.
+The attention to mental health was even greater earlier this year during Mental Health Month.

 The need is in the numbers.
 Here are some key statistics:

 - Almost half of all U.S. adults (46.4%) will experience a mental health issue or condition sometime in their lifetime.

 - 55% of everyone in the United States 18 and older have a mental illness in any one given year — that’s the equivalent of 43.8 million people.

 - Only 41% with a mental disorder in the U.S. over the past year received professional treatment.

 - Improvements would benefit the population at large because mental illness costs America an estimated $193.2 billion in lost earnings each year.

 - Major depression, bipolar disorder and other mood disorders are the third most common cause of hospitalization in the U.S. for all people between the ages of 18 and 44.

 - People living with serious mental illness have an increased risk of suffering chronic medical conditions, and U.S. adults with serious mental illness die an average of 25 years earlier than others.